TomisinFagbola/Program/README.md

 This project uses the newer Cosmos DB .NET SDK V3, because it adds support for stream APIs and Cosmos DB Change Feed processor APIs, as well as performance improvements.

+Please provide your accountkey and accountendpoint in appsettings.json for Azure Cosmos DB

 **(NEW) Endpoints Available**
 * Get CustomQuestion by CustomType which is passed as a query string (GET Method)
 * Create CustomQuestion (POST Method)